opentensor/bittensor/contrib/CONTRIBUTING.md

 Pull requests that refactor the code should not be made by new contributors.
 It requires a certain level of experience to know where the code belongs to and to understand the full ramification (including rebase effort of open pull requests).
 Trivial pull requests or pull requests that refactor the code with no clear benefits may be immediately closed by the maintainers to reduce unnecessary workload on reviewing.

+#### Peer Review

+Anyone may participate in peer review which is expressed by comments in the pull request.
+Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
+Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have taken place elsewhere, not just on GitHub).
+The following language is used within pull-request comments:

+- ACK means "I have tested the code and I agree it should be merged";
+- NACK means "I disagree this should be merged", and must be accompanied by sound technical justification.
+NACKs without accompanying reasoning may be disregarded;
+- utACK means "I have not tested the code, but I have reviewed it and it looks OK, I agree it can be merged";
+- Concept ACK means "I agree in the general principle of this pull request";
+- Nit refers to trivial, often non-blocking issues.

+Reviewers should include the commit(s) they have reviewed in their comments.
+This can be done by copying the commit SHA1 hash.

+A pull request that changes consensus-critical code is considerably more involved than a pull request that adds a feature to the wallet, for example.
+Such patches must be reviewed and thoroughly tested by several reviewers who are knowledgeable about the changed subsystems.
+Where new features are proposed, it is helpful for reviewers to try out the patch set on a test network and indicate that they have done so in their review.
+Project maintainers will take this into consideration when merging changes.

+For a more detailed description of the review process, see the [Code Review Guidelines](CODE_REVIEW_DOCS.md).

 ### Reporting Bugs